Almost toric fibrations on K3 surfaces via degenerations: Symplectic Kulikov models from toric degenerations

 \begin{proof} The first claim follows from the second.
 To prove the latter let us focus on the local model near one singular point $p$.
 In a neighborhood of the double point $p$ the nodal projective variety $E$ is described up to units by the equation $z_iz_j=\lambda s_1$ where $z_i,z_j$ define the divisors $D_i,D_j$, and $\lambda,s_1$ are as before.
 Then $\tilde{\Sigma}_i$ is the proper transform of $\{z_i=s_1=0\}$ which intersects $C$ transversally and thus intersects $C$ with intersection number $+1$ by holomorphicity.
 Similarly, $\tilde{\Sigma}_j$ is the proper transform of $\{z_j=s_1=0\}$ which contains $C$ and thus has intersection number $-1$ with $C$.
 See Figure \ref{fig:resolution_intersection}.

 \end{proof}

 \begin{rmk} Note that the modification to the symplectic form is done by adding the Poincar\'e dual of the base locus cycle which doesn't meet the codimension 2 strata of the singular fibre.
 Therefore it can be taken to be supported away from the codimension 2 strata in the blow up.
-As a result we have that the proper transforms of the codimension 1 strata $D_{ij}$ and $D_{ik}$ and $D_{jk}$ still intersect symplectically orthogonally with respect to the modified symplectic form as well. \end{rmk} In the following lemma we identify the a fiber of $\tilde{\pi}^{-1}(t)$ for $t\neq 0$ with the corresponding element of the pencil in $X$. \begin{lemma} The restriction of the Poincar\'e dual of a class $[\Sigma_{t_1,\dots, t_m}]$ to a generic fiber of $\tilde{\pi}$ coincides with the restriction of the Poincar\'e dual of the class $\sum_{i=1}^m t_iD_i$ to a generic fibre of $\pi$ in $H^2(X;\mathbb{R})$.
+As a result we have that the proper transforms of the codimension 1 strata $D_{ij}$ and $D_{ik}$ and $D_{jk}$ still intersect symplectically orthogonally with respect to the modified symplectic form as well.
+Furthermore, the symplectic form is in fact compatible with the $J_{sb}$, in a small neighbourhood of the codimension 2 strata thus satisfying the requirements of Defintion~\ref{Defn:AdmissibleKulikovModel}. \end{rmk} In the following lemma we identify the a fiber of $\tilde{\pi}^{-1}(t)$ for $t\neq 0$ with the corresponding element of the pencil in $X$. \begin{lemma} The restriction of the Poincar\'e dual of a class $[\Sigma_{t_1,\dots, t_m}]$ to a generic fiber of $\tilde{\pi}$ coincides with the restriction of the Poincar\'e dual of the class $\sum_{i=1}^m t_iD_i$ to a generic fibre of $\pi$ in $H^2(X;\mathbb{R})$.
 Here we identify the generic fiber of $\tilde{\pi}$ with the generic fiber of $\pi$ via the blow down map. \end{lemma}

 \begin{proof} The claim follows if we prove it for each component $\tilde{\Sigma}_i$.
 Note that the restriction of the Poincar\'e dual of $\tilde{\Sigma}_i$ to the generic fiber $\tilde{\pi}^{-1}(t)$ represents the class $\PD[ \tilde{\Sigma}_i \cap \tilde{\pi}^{-1}(t)]$ where $\PD$ stands for Poincar\'e dual in the cohomology of the fibre $\tilde{\pi}^{-1}(t)$ and $\cap$ is the homological intersection.
 As the small blow up operation is local and is only performed on the degenerate fibre, we have that the homological intersection in the small blow up is the same as the intersection in the original manifold i.e $\PD[ \tilde{\Sigma}_i \cap \tilde{\pi}^{-1}(t)] = \PD[\Sigma_i \cap \pi^{-1}({t})]$.
 But $\PD[\Sigma_i \cap \pi^{-1}({t})] = \PD[D_i \cap \pi^{-1}(t)]$.
 Indeed, $\Sigma_i= B_i \times \CP^1$ where $B_i$ was the component of the base locus meeting $D_i$. \end{proof}